snigdha1012/Depression-Analysis/README.md

 Word2Vec is used to group together similar words.

+TF-IDF is used to find out the term frequency that depicts how important a word is in a document

 Different models were trained
 - A baseline model (SVC) that uses TF-IDF
 - Naive bayes classifier